SawedoffShotgun114/SawedoffShotgun-s-Gun_Misc/README.md

 ## Features:(Introduct content's Stats/Tech)

  ##### Vanilla, but with CE patch:
+ - **RPG-76** (Anti-Centipede; as a cheaper alternatives of M72LAW):
- - **RPG-76**: A light RocketLauncher (Single-use, 150%/300RHA penetration, Anti-Centipede or other Steel MegaBugs, but only 0.8 explode radius) (cheaper than M72LAW)
+ A light RocketLauncher (Single-use, 150%/300RHA penetration, Anti-Centipede or other Steel MegaBugs, but only 0.8 explode radius) (cheaper than M72LAW)
+ - **ChargeJavelin** (Anti-Centipede; as a superior alternatives of M72LAW):
- - **ChargeJavelin**: A more lethal ChargeLance variation, Single-use , 85%/100mmRHA penetration(Anti-Centipede or other Steel MegaBugs)
+ A more lethal ChargeLance variation, Single-use , 85%/100mmRHA penetration(Anti-Centipede or other Steel MegaBugs)
+ - **PirateGun** (Explosive weapon):
- - **PirateGun**: A Smaller M79 grenade launcher (Can fire across wall in Vanilla)(One-handed if have CombatExtended or vanillaexpanded)
+ A Smaller M79 grenade launcher (Can fire across wall in Vanilla)(One-handed if have CombatExtended or vanillaexpanded)

+ - **Auto20mmChargeBlasterTurret** (Anti-Centipede):
- - **Auto20mmChargeBlasterTurret**： A charge blaster turret using 20x105mm ammo(80% penetration, Anti-Centipede or other Steel MegaBugs)(Reload using Plasteel in Vanilla)(80mm RHA penetration if use conc. ammo in CombatExtended)(Can toggle fire/aim mode in CE)
+ A charge blaster turret using 20x105mm ammo(80% penetration, Anti-Centipede or other Steel MegaBugs)(Reload using Plasteel in Vanilla)(80mm RHA penetration if use conc. ammo in CombatExtended)(Can toggle fire/aim mode in CE)

- - **Improvised Sawed-off Shotgun**: A crazy easy-to-make Shotgun(12Gauge).
+ - **Improvised Sawed-off Shotgun** (Improvise):
+ A crazy easy-to-make Shotgun(12Gauge).
 Can also use BlackGunPowder ammo if CE loaded.
+ - **FGC-9** (Improvise):
- - **FGC-9**: A crazy easy-to-make autopistol.
+ A crazy easy-to-make autopistol.

+ - **EMPGenerator** (long-range EMP gun):
- - **EMPGenerator**: An Individual long range Weapon fires EMP burst, can also cause EMP damage in melee combat.
+ An Individual long range Weapon fires EMP burst, can also cause EMP damage in melee combat.
 (More accurate than EMP grenade)

  - ~~(Obsolete) XM556: A 5.56mm calibre variation of Minigun(More accurate than vanilla minigun.
 In Vanilla, 20 bullet in one shot only, not the 25(Nerf DPS in close range))~~

  ##### CE Only:
- - **FNFAL + M203**: A famous rifle with 40x46mm underbarrel grenadelauncher
+ - **FNFAL + M203**:
+ A famous rifle with 40x46mm underbarrel grenadelauncher
- - **CouchGun with chamber adapter**: (Can use various lower-caliber ammo: 12Gauge, 16Ga, 20Ga, .410Bore, .22LR)
+ - **CouchGun with chamber adapter**:
+ (Can use various lower-caliber ammo: 12Gauge, 16Ga, 20Ga, .410Bore, .22LR)
- - **Sawed-off Shotgun with chamber adapter**: (Can use various lower-caliber ammo: 12Gauge, 16Ga, 20Ga, .410Bore, .22LR)
+ - **Sawed-off Shotgun with chamber adapter**:
+ (Can use various lower-caliber ammo: 12Gauge, 16Ga, 20Ga, .410Bore, .22LR)

 ### WeaponStats: